YannickBlais/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image.
+Color thresholding steps at function hls_select(), lines XXX through XXX in `find_lines.py` and gradient threshold steps are at function abs_sobel_thresh(), lines XXX through XXX in `find_lines.py`.
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

+![alt text][image4]

+The color thresholding transform the image into HLS components and specific thresholds are used for each channel.
+I used the S channel that is good most of the time at finding both yellow and white lines, the L channel (which is similar to grayscale) with a simple theshold very good at finding the white lines.
+I also used the H channel to detect shadows on the road.
+This was rather useful in an area where trees were causing shadow on the road and confusing S channel line detection.
+Here's an example of H ans L channels for comparison:

+H Channel
+![alt text][image5]
+L Channel
-![alt text][image3]
+![alt text][image6]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.